I found treasure in a rusty-hinged plywood box perched atop a circa-1960s Army tent.

 Childhood memories flashed before me, scouting trips, telling ghost stories and casting shadow puppets in the glow of a Coleman lantern.

-I held my sleeping bag, still scented by ancient campfires, and remembered staking out a rectangle of floor space until some tiny slope of ground magically grew steeper through the night as we inched toward the lowest corner of the tent, waking as one pile of girl.
+I held my sleeping bag, still scented by ancient campfires, and remembered staking out a rectangle of floor space among the other scouts.
+Inevitably, some tiny slope of ground magically grew steeper through the night and we all inched toward the lowest corner of the tent, waking as one pile of girl.

 We hiked until our soles blistered; ravenous, cooked cowboy stew over the Coleman stove, served on the plate of the very mess kit now in front of me.
 It was the best meal I remember ever eating.